rust-lang/rfcs/text/3649-macros-named-capture-groups.md

 $outer_a( $middle( $x )* )*
 ```

 #### Expansion within non-parent groups

 If a group or metavariable is nested within a group that is not a capture
-parent, it should repeat as many times as that group.
+parent, it should be repeated as many times as that group.
 It must still have
-its capture parents during expansion, so as not to break the parent rule.
+its capture parents as expansion parents so as not to break other rules, but
+they need not be the immediate parents.

 ```rust
 // Correct: prints `y0 y0 y0`